BIM September 24, 2025

 Pricing (at the time of writing):

-• Blender is a completely free and open-source project licensed under the GNU GPL.
+• Blender is a completely free and open-source project licensed under the GNU GPL license.

 sweet home 3d landing page

 Sweet Home 3D is straightforward to use, but it is also far less in-depth than most of its competitors because it is a solution that favors personal use.
 It also exclusively targets interior design, meaning there are very few exterior design tools available.
-At the same time, this solution still offers several features that can be claimed as alternatives to Revit, such as architectural design and project previews.
+At the same time, this solution still offers several features that are alternatives to Revit, such as architectural design and project previews.

 Customer ratings: